 Fluorescence spectroscopy is a powerful tool for identifying the presence of both organic and inorganic molecules in complex systems.

-This can be accomplished by either utilizing the inherent fluorescence properties of the molecule, a process often referred to as autofluorescence, or by introducing a molecular tag into the system which has a known fluorescence spectrum and an affinity for the molecule of interest.
-These fluorescent tags, also known as fluorophores, can be engineered with specific absorption and emission bands enabling the use of multiplexing to detect a wide variety of species in a single analyte.
+This can be accomplished by either utilizing the inherent fluorescence properties of the molecule – a process also referred to as ‘autofluorescence’ – or by introducing a molecular tag into the system which has a known fluorescence spectrum and an affinity for the molecule of interest.
+These fluorescent tags, also known as ‘fluorophores’, can be engineered with specific absorption and emission bands enabling the use of multiplexing to detect a wide variety of species in a single analyte.

 This technique is widely utilized in many biological and biomedical applications including DNA sequencing, and when used in tandem with confocal microscopy, provides multispectral images of cells and other small objects.
-Another typical application of fluorescence spectroscopy comes from the field of anti-counterfeiting where fluorescent tags are added to the ink of currency.
+Another typical application of fluorescence spectroscopy comes from the field of anti-counterfeiting, where fluorescent tags are added to the ink of currency.
 When illuminated by the proper excitation wavelength, these tags emit a unique fluorescence spectrum known only to the manufacturer.

 Theory of Fluorescence Spectroscopy

 To fully understand just how powerful fluorescence spectroscopy is, it is useful to briefly explore the fundamental physics involved.
 Before the fluorescence process can occur, a molecule must first absorb a photon with enough energy to excite the system from the ground state (So) to the next electronic energy level (S1).
 Once the molecule is in the excited state, it releases this excess energy as quickly as possible to relax back down to the more stable ground state.
 This excess energy must be converted into a combination of phonons and photons called non-radiative or radiative decay.
-As shown in figure 1, in the case of fluorescence emission, the molecule will first drop to a lower vibrational state non-radiatively in the S1 band before radiatively decaying to the S0 band.
-This process results in the emitted photon having less energy than the absorbed photon, therefore “shifting” to a longer wavelength compared to the absorbed photon, this shift in wavelength is referred to as a Stokes shift and is demonstrated in the Jablonski diagram of electronic states.
+As shown in Figure 1, in the case of fluorescence emission, the molecule will first drop to a lower vibrational state non-radiatively in the S1 band before radiatively decaying to the S0 band.
+This process results in the emitted photon having less energy than the absorbed photon, therefore ‘shifting’ to a longer wavelength compared to the absorbed photon, this shift in wavelength is referred to as a ‘Stokes shift’ and is demonstrated in the Jablonski diagram of electronic states.

 The intraband vibrational mode structure and the energy differential between S0 and S1 are highly dependent on the molecular bond structure, particularly the presence of double and triple bonds which exploit loosely bound p-electrons.
 As a result, complex organic and biological molecules tend to exhibit high autofluorescence.
 This response is why the life sciences were among the earliest adaptors of fluorescence spectroscopy and allows for the design of large organic molecules known as fluorophores with specific absorption and emission properties tailored for specific applications.
 Furthermore, these fluorophores can be designed to bond with specific molecules of interest, creating chemically sensitive fluorescence tags such as those mentioned previously for DNA sequencing.
-In recent years, quantum dots have also become popular in fluoresce applications, in this case, the emission spectra are not related as much to the molecular structure of the material but instead is dependent on the size of the quantum dot itself.
+In recent years, quantum dots have also become popular in fluoresce applications.
+In this case, the emission spectra are not related as much to the molecular structure of the material but instead are dependent on the size of the quantum dot itself.
 As the cost and complexity of nanofabrication technology have come down over the past decade, quantum dots are increasingly used for a wide range of fluorescence applications including anti-counterfeiting.

 Typical Measurement Configurations

-While similar to typical UV/Vis measurements, in a fluorescence measurement configuration, the excitation port, and the collection port must be orthogonal (at 90-degree angles) to each other, as shown in figure 2 below, to prevent transmitted light from the excitation source from overpowering the fluorescence single.
+While similar to typical UV/Vis measurements, in a fluorescence measurement configuration, the excitation port, and the collection port must be orthogonal (at 90-degree angles) to each other, as shown in Figure 2 below, to prevent transmitted light from the excitation source from overpowering the fluorescence single.
 When utilizing this fluorescence measurement configuration, the port in line with the excitation source might be left open to prevent the transmitted light from reflecting around inside of the cuvette holder.
 It may also be capped with a mirror to create a double pass cell, or connected to a second spectrometer in order to simultaneously measure the UV/Vis absorption spectrum.
 The dual UV/Vis and fluorescence capability of this simple component set-up is particularly useful for performing quality control during the manufacturing of fluorescent dyes and quantum dots as it allows for the simultaneous determination of the excitation and emission properties of the molecule.

-Additionally, a thermoelectrically controlled cuvette holder like the CUV-UV/VIS-TC displayed in figure 2, allows the operator to precisely control the temperature of the sample between -30°C and +105°C with an accuracy of 0.05°C. This type of cuvette holder not only provides the ability to stabilize the temperature of the sample during the measurement but also allows for the sample temperature to be varied in real time allowing for the quantification of temperature effects on the emission spectra.
+Additionally, a thermoelectrically controlled cuvette holder like the CUV-UV/VIS-TC (displayed in Figure 2) allows the operator to precisely control the temperature of the sample between -30°C and +105°C with an accuracy of 0.05°C. This type of cuvette holder not only provides the ability to stabilize the temperature of the sample during the measurement but also allows for the sample temperature to be varied in real time, allowing for the quantification of temperature effects on the emission spectra.

 To mitigate the collection issues associated with this fluorescence system configuration, it becomes necessary to add additional filtration steps along the collection path.
 Avantes offers both inline and direct attached filter holders which allow the user to filter the signal on both the excitation and collection paths.
 Typically, placing a bandpass filter in the excitation line, and only allowing light in the excitation band into the probe will accomplish this.
 Since there is no such thing as a perfect filter, however, it is often necessary to add a long pass filter on the collection path to further reduce the excess light from the excitation source.
-Figure 4 shows an example set-up where the FH-DA direct attach filter holder is attached to the excitation light source, and an FH-INL inline filter holder is inserted between the collection leg of the bifurcated fiber and a patch cord connected to the spectrometer.
+Figure 4 shows an example set-up where the FH-DA direct attach filter holder is attached to the excitation light source, and an FH-INL inline filter holder is inserted between the collection leg of the bifurcated fibre and a patch cord connected to the spectrometer.

 Another interesting utilization of these probes is in art authentication, where the fluorescence spectra can provide insight into pigments used in the production of a painting, allowing investigators to determine if the paint used matches the period when that work of art was allegedly produced.
-Although, overexposure to ultraviolet light can also damage the pigments themselves, so ensuring the integrity of the work requires additional care.
+However, overexposure to ultraviolet light can also damage the pigments themselves, so ensuring the integrity of the work requires additional care.

 Fluorescence microscopy dates to the early 20th-century, coinciding with the invention of the ultraviolet microscope in 1911.
-Early researchers in the field quickly realized that ultraviolet excitation, which was originally chosen in an attempt to increase spatial resolution of the images, was inducing autofluorescence in their samples, and by 1914 they had demonstrated that fluorophores could be created to bind to living cells which allowed molecular information to be ascertained on the microscopic level for the first time.
+Early researchers in the field quickly realized that ultraviolet excitation – which was originally chosen in an attempt to increase spatial resolution of the images – was inducing autofluorescence in their samples, and by 1914 they had demonstrated that fluorophores could be created to bind to living cells which allowed molecular information to be ascertained on the microscopic level for the first time.